call/anka-packer-templates/README.md

 ## Build

-All images are based on a vanilla image, which must be build first
+All images are ultimately based on a vanilla image, which must be build first:

 ##### :warning: Requires 30GB free disk space and takes ~30 minutes!
 ```
 packer build macos-vanilla-10.15.json
 ```

-To build the general CI image
+To build the general CI image (Uses Vanilla as base):

 ##### :warning: Requires 30GB free disk space and takes ~30 minutes!
 ```
 packer build macos-vanilla-10.15.json
 ```

-To build the Xcode image
+To build the Xcode image (Uses CI as base):

 ##### :warning: Requires 40GB free disk space and takes ~45 minutes!
 ```